 If a site supervisor reports unprofessional or unsatisfactory behavior or dismisses the student from participating at the CbSL site, a student faculty contract will be implemented.
-For more information, please refer MENP handbook CbSL guidelines (p.
-26), Student Faculty Contract (appendix A), and professionalism guidelines (Appendix B).
+Dismissal from a CbSL site may result in inability to complete hours that quarter, which can result in failure of the course.
+For more information, please refer MENP handbook CbSL guidelines, Student Faculty Contract (appendix A), and professionalism guidelines (Appendix B).

-Any attempt to falsify any part of the CbSL timesheet (including but not limited to hours completed, activities completed, or site supervisor signature) is considered an academic integrity violation (see DePaul University's Academic Integrity Policy for additional information), and will be reported to the University as such.
+Any attempt to falsify any part of the CbSL timesheet (including but not limited to hours completed, activities completed, or site supervisor signature) is considered an academic integrity violation (see DePaul University's Academic Integrity Policy for additional information) and will be reported to the University as such.